Created by John Evans

 And Browne’s private eye hero, PAUL PINE, is simply one of the great eyes, no matter how inspired by (or derivative of ) Chandler’s Philip Marlowe he obviously was.

 Still, deriviative or not, the Pine books are well worth reading, and A Taste of Ashes (1957), the fourth and final novel, is just a flat-out, stone-cold private eye classic.
-Pine is a former investigator for the Illinois State attorney's office in Chicago who works as a P.I. in Chicago.
-He's got the obligatory cynicism and snappy similes and metaphors down pat, though he tends to be a bit more down to earth than Marlowe, and often mocks his own tendencies to moroseness and world-weariness.
+Pine is a former investigator for the Illinois State attorney’s office who runs a one-man private detective agency in Chicago.
+He’s got the obligatory cynicism and snappy similes and metaphors down pat, though he tends to be a bit more down to earth than Marlowe, and often mocks his own tendencies to moroseness and world-weariness.
 And Browne was a stronger plotter than Chandler.

-The Pine books are well worth hunting down.
-In fact, it's a shame Browne stopped at four books and one short story.
+It’s a shame Browne stopped at four books and one short story.
 The guy could write.
-Unfortunately for lovers of the P.I. novel, Hollywood noticed, too, and made him "an offer he couldn't refuse."
-It was the early days of television, and the fledgling industry needed writers.
-"It took me a full five minutes to make up my mind," he recalled years later.
-He eventually went on to write and sell over 125 scripts for such TV shows as 77 Sunset Strip, Maverick, Mannix, Bourbon Street Beat, Cheyenne, Mission Impossible, The Fugitive, Columbo, Simon and Simon and others, and also wrote the screenplays for several gangster films, including Capone, The St. Valentine's Day Massacre and Portrait of a Mobster.
+Unfortunately for lovers of the P.I. novel, Hollywood noticed that, too, and made him “an offer he couldn’t refuse.”
+It was the early days of television, and the fledgling industry was in desperate need of writers.
+“It took me a full five minutes to make up my mind,” he recalled years later.
+He eventually went on to write and sell over 125 scripts for such TV shows as 77 Sunset Strip, Maverick, Mannix, Bourbon Street Beat, Cheyenne, Mission Impossible, The Fugitive, Columbo, Simon and Simon and others, and also wrote the screenplays for several gangster films, including Capone, The St. Valentine’s Day Massacre and Portrait of a Mobster.